 Understandably, Simbi sees herself in a completely different space musically—which she partly attributes to having improved her own emotional well-being.
 “I don’t feel as down about things that happen in my life.
 I go through my emotions when I’m feeling them and I have my days, but maybe that’s because I’ve pulled it out.”
 It’s something that comes with experience, maturity and three albums under your belt.
 “Every time I do a project,” she adds, “it’s like I’ve collected a bunch of events that have happened to me, sat with it, and released all of it.”
 And you can see how she’s arrived at this point since the last album.
 In an interview with Noisey in 2017, Simz spoke of her desire to explore the world beyond London due to the lack of love she was receiving, telling the music writer Aniefiok Ekpoudom: “I need to be around people or in a place where I’m constantly getting better at my craft and becoming a better person, where I’m making progress.
 Being here can feel a little stationary, sometimes.”

 In recent years, her collaborative list has featured an eclectic range of artists, including Gorillaz, Isaiah Rashad, Kehlani, Mick Jenkins and VanJess.
 Working with a variety of artists in different spaces has allowed Simz to feel less claustrophobic these days, and it aligns with the grey area she now sees herself in.
-For much of her career, Little Simz has felt that she’s been stuck in the margins.
-Her 2017 follow-up single to Stillness In Wonderland, “Backseat”, which featured vocals from VanJess and Ella Mai, shows a desire to move beyond that.
+For much of her career, Little Simz has felt that she’s been stuck in the margins; her 2017 follow-up single to Stillness In Wonderland, “Backseat”, which features vocals from VanJess and Ella Mai, showed a desire to move beyond that.
 “All my life been a black sheep / All my life been the black keys / True I never really was a bad breed, my daddy probably rather me an athlete / Man, that nigga move like a taxi / All my life in the backseat,” she rhymes on the song’s hook.
-It represents a transitional moment in Simbi’s life where she no longer wants to be on the fringes, watching other people dictate how she should live life, and seeks to take back control, fully.
+It represents a transitional moment in Simbi’s life where she no longer wants to be on the fringes, watching others dictate how she should live her life, and seeks to take back full control.